dzully/closest-node-algorithm/README.md

 To use Drag and Drop Shapes, simply open the index.html file in your web browser.
 The application will load in the browser, and you can begin dragging and dropping shapes immediately.

+## JSFiddle

+You can also view Drag and Drop Shapes on JSFiddle [here](https://jsfiddle.net/dzulsyakimin/ksao65mv/187/).

 ## Contributing

 Contributions to Drag and Drop Shapes are always welcome.
 If you would like to contribute, please fork the repository and submit a pull request with your changes.